Flood insurance in California: What you need to know

 Do I need flood insurance in California?

-While you aren’t legally required to buy flood insurance in the Golden State or anywhere else in the country, if your home is one of the approximately 506,137 in California in a FEMA-designated high-risk flood zone, your mortgage lender may require it as a stipulation in your loan agreement.
+While you aren’t legally required to buy flood insurance, if your home is one of the approximately 506,137 in California in a FEMA-designated high-risk flood zone, your mortgage lender may require it as a stipulation in your loan agreement.

 But even if your lender doesn’t require it, homeowners in flood-prone areas of California will want to consider this important piece of financial protection.
 While only around 4% of California homes are located in Special Flood Hazard Areas, around 25% of all flood insurance claims come from moderate- to low-risk areas, according to FEMA.
 [3]